Chartism: Leadership

 Dorothy Thompson argues that, "Chartism was a movement whose members, supporters, and most of its leaders, were working men.
 A few were shopkeepers, innkeepers or marginal members of lesser professions."
 Ernest Jones (1819–1869), was born into the landed gentry, became a barrister, and left a large documentary record.
 "He is the best-remembered of the Chartist leaders, among the pioneers of the modern Labour movement, and a friend of both Marx and Engels."

-According to Thompson, Feargus O'Connor the proprietor of the Northern Star was the "most well-loved man": For the Chartists...O'Connor was the acknowledged leader of the movement.
+According to Thompson, Feargus O'Connor the proprietor of the Northern Star was the "most well-loved man" of the movement: For the Chartists ...
+O'Connor was the acknowledged leader of the movement.
 Abler men among the leadership there certainly were and men with a clearer sense of direction in which a working-class movement should go, but none of them had the appeal which O'Connor had nor his ability to win the confidence and support of the great crowds who made up the Chartist meetings in their heyday.
-Over 6 ft tall—he was almost the tallest man in the House of Commons—and with a voice which could easily carry an open-air meetings of tens of thousands, with a handsome appearance, a quick wit and a rich vein of scurrility when it came to abusing his opponents, Connor possessed all the qualities of the first rate popular orator.
+Over 6 ft (183 cm) tall—he was almost the tallest man in the House of Commons—and with a voice which could easily carry an open-air meetings of tens of thousands, with a handsome appearance, a quick wit and a rich vein of scurrility when it came to abusing his opponents, Connor possessed all the qualities of the first rate popular orator.

 Many of the early historians of Chartism attributed the failure of Chartism at least in part to O'Connor.
 He was accused of egotism and of being quarrelsome.
 In recent years, however, there has been a trend to reassess him in a more favourable light.